 They are known to be small, active, and affectionate dogs who are perfect for families with small children.
 The Cavapoo has also become very popular in the UK, although it has yet to be officially recognised by the UK Kennel Club.

-Lifespan: 13 - 15 years
+- Lifespan: 13 - 15 years

-Weight: 33-45cm 5-10kg
+- Weight: 5-10kg

 Cavapoos have inherited many of the best characteristics from their parent breeds and are known for being loyal, affectionate, and sweet-natured companions.

-Because Cavapoos are a cross breed, they are less likely to suffer from the same health problems as their parents.
+Because Cavapoos are a crossbreed, they are less likely to suffer from the same health problems as their parents.
 This is due to something called “hybrid vigor”, a term used to describe the improved immune system resulting from mixing the strongest elements of the parent's genetics.
 However, there are a few issues that Cavapoo owners should be aware of.